-To confirm that you have a kidney infection, you'll likely be asked to provide a urine sample to test for bacteria, blood or pus in your urine.
-Your doctor might also take a blood sample for a culture — a lab test that checks for bacteria or other organisms in your blood.
+To check for a kidney infection, you may be asked to provide a urine sample to test for bacteria, blood or pus in your urine.
+Your health care provider might also take a blood sample for a culture.
+A culture is a lab test that checks for bacteria or other organisms in your blood.

 Antibiotics for kidney infections

 Antibiotics are the first line of treatment for kidney infections.
-Which drugs you use and for how long depend on your health and the bacteria found in your urine tests.
+The drugs used and the length of time of the treatment depend on your health and the bacteria found in your urine tests.

-Usually, the signs and symptoms of a kidney infection begin to clear up within a few days of treatment.
+Symptoms of a kidney infection often begin to clear up within a few days of treatment.
 But you might need to continue antibiotics for a week or longer.
-Take the entire course of antibiotics recommended by your doctor even after you feel better.
+Finish taking the full course of antibiotics even if you start feeling better.

-Your doctor might recommend a repeat urine culture to ensure the infection has cleared.
+Your provider might want you to have a repeat urine culture test to make sure that the infection has cleared.
 If the infection is still present, you'll need to take another course of antibiotics.

 Hospitalization for severe kidney infections

-If your kidney infection is severe, your doctor might admit you to the hospital.
-Treatment might include antibiotics and fluids that you receive through a vein in your arm (intravenously).
-How long you'll stay in the hospital depends on the severity of your condition.
+If your kidney infection is severe, you may need to go to the hospital.
+Treatment might include antibiotics and fluids through a vein in your arm.
+How long you'll stay in the hospital depends on how severe your infection is.

 Treatment for recurrent kidney infections

-An underlying medical problem such as a misshapen urinary tract can cause you to get repeated kidney infections.
-In that case, you might be referred to a kidney specialist (nephrologist) or urinary surgeon (urologist) for an evaluation.
-You might need surgery to repair a structural abnormality.
+An underlying medical problem such as a misshapen urinary tract can cause you to have repeated kidney infections.
+In that case, you might be referred to a kidney specialist (nephrologist) or urinary surgeon (urologist).
+You might need surgery to repair a structural problem.

 Lifestyle and home remedies

-To reduce discomfort while you recover from a kidney infection, you might:
+To help you feel better while you recover from a kidney infection, you might:

 - Apply heat.
-Place a heating pad on your abdomen, back or side to ease pain.
+Place a heating pad on your belly, back or side to ease pain.

 - Use pain medicine.
-For fever or discomfort, take a nonaspirin pain reliever such as acetaminophen (Tylenol, others) or ibuprofen (Motrin IB, Advil, others).
+For fever or discomfort, take a pain reliever such as acetaminophen (Tylenol, others).
+If you have chronic kidney disease, it's best to avoid or limit use of nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Motrin IB, Advil, others).

 - Stay hydrated.
 Drinking fluids will help flush bacteria from your urinary tract.
 Avoid coffee and alcohol until your infection has cleared.
-These products can worsen the feeling of needing to urinate.
+They can worsen the feeling of needing to urinate.

 Preparing for your appointment

-You'll likely start by seeing your family doctor or a general practitioner.
-If your doctor suspects your infection has spread to your kidneys, you might be referred to a doctor who treats conditions that affect the urinary tract (urologist).
+You'll likely start by seeing your family provider or a general practitioner.
+If your health care provider suspects that an infection has spread to your kidneys, you might need to see a specialist who treats conditions that affect the urinary tract (urologist).

 What you can do